 - GREAT BRITISH MENU: What’s the highest score?
 BBC show explored!

 Garden Rescue 2021: Applications

-Sadly, Garden Rescue is not taking applications for 2021 just yet.
+Sadly, Garden Rescue is no longer taking applications for 2021.

-BBC stopped filming and production of the series earlier this year following the Covid-19 outbreak.
+BBC stopped filming and production of the series last year following the Covid-19 outbreak.
 In a Twitter post, the show explained:

 “Like many TV productions, Garden Rescue is currently on hold.
 We are hoping to resume production later in the year.
 In the meantime, applications are currently closed.
 We are however hoping to make a couple of exciting announcements over the coming weeks so watch this space!”

-Make sure you follow the BBC show on Twitter (@GardenRescueBBC) as this will be one of the first places when they announce the 2021 application process.
+Make sure you follow the BBC show on Twitter (@GardenRescueBBC) as this will be one of the first places when they announce when you can apply for the next series.

 How do you normally apply for Garden Rescue?

 Normally, the application process is through the programme’s website on BBC and we are confident that Charlie Dimmock and the team will be making a return next year for more garden transformations.